Table of contents

 3 .
 Achieve more with the help of others

-The advantage of Google Sheets is that several people can collaborate on one project in real time.
-The document owner can view, make and suggest changes.
+The advantage of Google spreadsheets is that several people can collaborate on one project, on the same document, in real time.
 In addition, they can easily share their spreadsheets with other team members and allow them to view and add comments to the files.
 In addition, the place where each person is making changes to the document will always be highlighted and visible to other users.

 4. Present your data in a compelling way